-NOTE: I understand your possible reasons for not doing your assignments or not being in the class: "My dog was sick.
+NOTE: I understand your possible reasons for not doing your assignments or not being in our virtual class: "I was sick.
+My dog was sick.
 My car broke.
-I was sick.
 I had to go to work.
 I had family emergency.
 My kid was sick.
 I was at a hospital.
 My computer crashed.
 I didn't receive emails.
 I didn't know it's due.
 I forgot.
 I was pulled over.
 I was at jury duty.
 I had guests from overseas.
 I didn't have a babysitter for my kid.
 I had to pick up my kid.
-I had an appointment," etc.

-You have my complete sympathy, compassion and support, but the class has requirements that need to be met.
+I had an appointment.
+I have a full-time job.
+I had to take care of my family.
+I was evicted," etc. You have my complete sympathy, compassion and support, but the class has requirements that need to be met.
 If, for any reason, you feel you are not ready to complete the course, retake it whenever you feel ready.
 You earn your own grade.
 If you don't meet the requirements, you won't pass successfully.
 Deadlines need to be met.